example42/example42.github.io/_drafts/2016-04-11-the-fourth-generation-of-example42-puppet-modules.md

   - Use of skeletons for quick creation of full featured modules

   - The params_lookup() function, provided by the Puppi module.
 Used for each class parameter.
-It partly  anticipated the behavior of Puppet 3's Hiera data bindings and actually permitted even more flexible lookup options.
+It partly  anticipated the behavior of Puppet 3's Hiera data bindings and actually allowed even more flexible lookup options.

 In this occasion independent git repos for each module were introduced and the main [puppet-modules](https://github.com/example42/puppet-modules) repo linking them as submodules.